Sour Cream Chicken Enchiladas

 • 2 cups sour cream

-• 16 oz jar of Salsa Verde, I recommend Ortega Medium Salsa Verde
+• 16 oz salsa verde, for store-bought I recommend the brand Ortega Medium Salsa Verde

 • 1.5 teaspoons cumin